As much as we try to limit screen time, sometimes it isn’t always possible!

 If you have a DVR, TiVo, Roku, Apple TV or any other TV recording/internet streaming device hooked up to your TV, these activities are for you!
 If you don't, you can always perform the activities below during commercials.

-Below I will outline different ways to work on answering questions and narrative structure skills which are both essential for oral language and reading comprehension development.
+Below, I outline different ways to work on answering questions and narrative structure skills which are both essential for oral language and reading comprehension development.
 TV shows are like books.
-They tell a story and we are going to utilize that!
+They tell a story and we will utilize that!

-For all the goals listed below you will sit down with your child to watch their favorite show.
-Explain to him/her that you are going to watch an episode together and talk about all the exciting things that are happening.
-You are going to periodically pause the show and ask some questions and make some guesses.
-You are going to see who gets it right! (or put whatever spin you want to on it to make it fun!)
+For all the goals listed below, you will sit down with your child to watch a favorite show.
+Explain to him/her you will watch an episode together and talk about all the exciting things that are happening.
+You are going to periodically pause the show and ask questions and make guesses.
+You will see who gets it right! (or put whatever spin you want to on it to make it fun!)

 Below, I outline different goals based on age and/or language skills.
 I suggest starting from the beginning and moving through each one.